Construction Issues That Can Affect Your Home’s Foundation

 - Sinking Porches or Driveways – The hollows that open up beneath your home don’t just allow water to make its way more easily toward your foundation’s structural supports.
 Gravity can work in tandem with these hollows.
 After a time, your foundation and other concrete structures can start to sink into these gaps in the soil.
 Even if the gaps aren’t that significant, this kind of sinkage can cause your floors to buckle, your supports to separate, and your home to become unsafe.
 The good news is that this kind of damage tends to give itself away.
 However, you’ll want to work with the professionals in your area to determine whether piers or another solution may suit your home best, in terms of repairs.

-Repairing a Sinking Foundation
+How To Repair a Sinking Foundation